dylan-foundry/objc-dylan/documentation/source/index.rst

 * Doing much of anything with :class:`<objc/method>`.
 * Protocol introspection or representing Objective C protocols on the Dylan side.
-* Creating new classes or adding methods to classes.
 * Properties of classes or instances.
 * Access to instance variables.